-When activists resort to violence, their tactics are commonly said to be “mistaken,” “ineffective,” or “counterproductive.”
+When activists resort to force, their tactics are commonly described as “mistaken,” “ineffective,” or “counterproductive.”
 But too often, such criticisms miss the point.
 Not every activist is trying to win over new adherents.
 Some are less interested in changing minds than in breaking wills.
 So to advance their cause, they employ the methods of coercion.
 (Examples of this fanaticism can be found here, here, and here.)

 Fear has its uses.
 If you listen to radicals on the left, they will tell you so.
 Consider a 2014 piece published by Salon that defended the physical harassment of Google employees.
-Direct action of this kind, Natasha Lennard argued, gets results:
+Direct action of this kind, Natasha Lennard argued, can get results:

 Intimidation tactics targeting the employees of major corporations are nothing new and have a history of success: Indeed, animal rights activists achieved some major victories in securing the closure of animal testing facilities in the ’90s and early 2000s through the intimidation of key investors.
 This intimidation was deemed terrorism, but, hey, it worked.

 The real trouble with activist violence has less to do with efficacy than with democracy.
-This was ably explained by Sidney Hook, whose 1967 essay “Democracy and Social Protest: Neither Blind Obedience nor Uncivil Disobedience” is well worth revisiting today.
+This was ably explained by Sidney Hook, in his 1967 essay “Democracy and Social Protest: Neither Blind Obedience nor Uncivil Disobedience.”
 Citizens in a free society, Hook argued, should be “free to disagree with a law but that so long as it remains in force they have a prima facie obligation to obey it.”
-The burden should remain on them to justify their actions to their fellow citizens.
+The burden should remain on protesters to justify their actions to their fellow citizens.
 There should be a presumption against illegal acts of coercion.

 This arrangement is necessary, Hook said, to “escape the twin evils of tyranny and anarchy.
 Tyranny is avoided by virtue of the freedom and power of dissent to win the uncoerced consent of the community.
 Anarchy is avoided by reliance on due process, the recognition that there is a right way to correct a wrong, and a wrong way to secure a right.”
+Activists must be denied the means of political extortion.
 Otherwise, liberal democracy would not be viable.

 The freedom to protest is essential for democratic consent, and it must be protected from undue interference.
-There is also a place for civil disobedience, if the actions are public, deliberate, and non-violent.
+Disobeying the law can also serve a legitimate purpose, if the act of defiance is both non-violent and has a principled justification.
 All of this Hook acknowledged.
 The problem is not honest and peaceful dissent.
 It is the tendency of some liberals to fixate on one evil to the exclusion of another.
 Hook criticized “ritualistic liberals,” not because they rejected “the absolutism of law,” but because they demanded “something very close to the absolutism of individual conscience.”

 Properly rejecting the view that the law, no matter how unjust, must be obeyed in all circumstances, they have taken the view that the law is to be obeyed only when the individual deems it just or when it does not outrage his [or her] conscience.
 Fantastic comparisons are made between those who do not act on the dictates of their conscience and those who accepted and obeyed Hitler’s laws.
 These comparisons completely disregard the systems of law involved, the presence of alternatives of action, the differences in the behavior commanded, in degrees of complicity of guilt, in the moral costs and personal consequences of compliance, and other relevant matters.